Charles Tyler Olmstead: Education and teaching

 In 1862, Olmstead entered the Sophomore class at Trinity College, Hartford, Conn., an Episcopal Church school.
 He graduated with a Bachelor of Arts in 1865 and with a Master of Arts in 1868.

 Olmstead felt called to the ministry in the Episcopal Church, so he enrolled in the Berkeley Divinity School in Middletown, Connecticut.
 While a student in the Berkeley Divinity School, Olmstead also tutored Latin and Greek at St. Stephen's College at Annandale during the academic year 1865–66.
 During the next academic year (1866–68), he taught "mathematics and natural philosophy" at St. Stephen's.

 Ministry as a priest

 In 1867, Olmstead was ordained a deacon in the Episcopal Church, and in 1868 he was ordained a priest.

 In November 1868, Olmstead was called to be an assistant minister in the Trinity Chapel of Trinity Church, New York City.
 While in this position, he married Catharine Lawrence, daughter of Joseph and Rosette (Townsend) Lawrence of New York city, on April 25, 1876.
-He stayed in that position until May 1884, when he became Rector of Grace Church, Utica, N. Y.
+He stayed in that position until May 1884, when he became rector of Grace Church in Utica, New York.

 Grace Church, under Olmstead's leadership, "prospered greatly, both in spiritual and material matters."
 The buildings were improved.